SahilAggarwal2004/react-text-to-speech/README.md

 export default function App() {
   const {
-    Text, // Component that renders speech text in a <div> and supports standard HTML <div> props speechStatus, // Current speech status
-    isInQueue, // Indicates whether the speech is currently playing or waiting in the queue start, // Starts or queues the speech pause, // Pauses the speech
-    stop, // Stops or removes the speech from the queue } = useSpeech({ text: "This library is awesome!" });
+    Text, // Component that renders speech text in a <div> and supports standard HTML <div> props speechStatus, // String that stores current speech status isInQueue, // Indicates whether the speech is currently playing or waiting in the queue start, // Function to start the speech or put it in queue pause, // Function to pause the speech stop, // Function to stop the speech or remove it from queue } = useSpeech({ text: "This library is awesome!", stableText: true });

   return (
     <div style={{ display: "flex", flexDirection: "column", rowGap: "1rem" }}>